run2fail/locker/docs/configuration.rst

 .. code:: yaml

+    containers:
         foobar:
             template:
                 name: "ubuntu"
                 release: "precise"
                 arch: "amd64"
+        test:
+            clone: "some_container"

-The first level in the YAML configuration are container names (``name``).
+The first level in the YAML configuration contains the ``containers`` sub-tree were you find the names (``name``) of all containers in the project.
 Containers are created as ``clone`` of other containers available on the system or based on ``template`` files that are usually part of the lxc user space tools.
 In the latter case, the map/sub-tree of ``template`` is provided as